fabiogaiera/hackerrank-interview-preparation-kit/README.md

-# interview-preparation-kit
-Interview Preparation Kit from HackerRank
+# Interview Preparation Kit from HackerRank